 Research from LinkedIn suggests that diversity is one of the four trends shaping the future of hiring in 2018 with 78% of talent professionals and hiring managers say that it is the top trend impacting how they hire.
 There are after all compelling statistics substantiating the diversity correlation with employee experience and engagement, innovation, customer satisfaction and overall business success.

 The days of rejecting a candidate because he or she added salt to their soup before tasting it should be long gone.But the notions about assumptions are not incorrect.
-Cultural fit is still a significant driver in hiring, assessment and job search processes for all involved.
-For recruiters and hiring managers it’s a pre-condition for selection and is seen as a key indicator of a successful hire.
-On the other side, job seekers are encouraged and coached into persuading employers that they would “fit” in beautifully.
+Cultural fit is still a significant driver in hiring, assessment and job performance and job search processes for all involved.
+For recruiters and hiring managers it’s a pre-condition for selection and is seen as a key indicator of a successful hire for cultural fit.
+On the other side, job seekers are encouraged and coached into persuading employers that they would “fit” in beautifully and have job satisfaction.
 They research the organisation, use corporate language and adopt a style that they believe will be convincing.
 People are hired specifically because of their potential to be a great cultural fit and organisations reject candidates because they won’t.

 "I have never heard of anyone receiving an offer because no one liked them".

-Today, the notion of cultural fit is being redefined and re-evaluated.
+Today, the importance of cultural fit in the workplace is being redefined and re-evaluated.
 It is increasingly under the microscope, now seen as short-cut thinking, interfering with diversity, which is considered critical to innovation, collaboration and growth.
-The real struggle is to recruit people with a different mindset, who challenge the existing culture and shake it up but can work together.
+The real struggle is to recruit people with a different mindset, who challenge the existing company culture and shake it up but can work together.

 We should now be talking about cultural value rather than cultural fit.